Decompression practice: Saturation decompression

 The Norwegian saturation decompression tables are similar, but specifically do not allow decompression to start with an upward excursion.
 Partial pressure of oxygen is maintained between 0.4 and 0.5 bar, and a rest stop of 6 hours is specified each night starting at midnight.

+Emergency decompression from saturation

+Very little is known with confidence about how best to decompress from saturation in an emergency.
+A DMAC consensus document has been issued with tentative advice on possible procedures based on a balance of perceived risk.
+These procedures are not supported by experience or experimental work as there is very little of either, and constitute an educated guess at best.
+The risk of symptomatic decompression sickness is expected to increase as the rate of decompression increases, with earlier pain only symptoms, and more serious symptoms developing later or at higher decompression rates.
+A relatively high partial pressure of oxygen is considered likely to increase the rate of safe outgassing, but at a higher risk of oxygen toxicity.

 Therapeutic decompression

 Therapeutic decompression is a procedure for treating decompression sickness by recompressing the diver, thus reducing bubble size, and allowing the gas bubbles to re-dissolve, then decompressing slowly enough to avoid further formation or growth of bubbles, or eliminating the inert gases by breathing oxygen under pressure.

 Therapeutic decompression on air

 Recompression on atmospheric air was shown to be an effective treatment for minor DCS symptoms by Keays in 1909.

 Historically, therapeutic decompression was done by recompressing the diver to the depth of relief of pain, or a bit deeper, maintaining that pressure for a while, so that bubbles could be re-dissolved, and performing a slow decompression back to the surface pressure.
 Later air tables were standardised to specific depths, followed by slow decompression.
 This procedure has been superseded almost entirely by hyperbaric oxygen treatment.